flipcamp/engagingstudents4/essays/pellegrin.md

 - 2:36 – trumpet and piano trade eights with no accompaniment (duo album)
 - conduct in a very fast 4 (hypermetric 2)
-- Part of the humor and drama of this trading eights section is the dialog the musicians have around tempo: Peterson pushes and Terry pulls back (sometimes in extreme fashion!); one must adapt to these fluctuations in conducting through the passage.
+- Part of the humor and drama of this trading eights passage is the dialog the musicians have around tempo: Peterson pushes and Terry pulls back (sometimes in extreme fashion!); one must adapt to these fluctuations in conducting through the passage.

 #### Difficult: